barn-lang/barn/README.md

 # Barn
 # About
 It's a simple programming language written in Go that is compiled to C.
-Syntax is very easy and complex, Barn can call C. Barn is very optimilized and fast, it was written with idea to be the most fastes as he can and the most easiest to use as he can.
+Syntax is very easy and complex, Barn can call C. Barn is very optimized and fast, it was written with idea to be the most fastest and the most easiest to use.
-# Dependeces
+# Dependencies
 - GoLang compiler
 - Bash/Bash
 - GCC
 # Author
 [Owner (SolindekDev)](https://github.com/solindekdev/)
 # Bugs
-If you found a bug immediately call me about it, you can create [Github Issue](), write to me on Discord Solindek#4773 or on my [website contact page](https://solindek.tech/contact.html)
+If you find a bug, immediately call me about it, you can create [Github Issue](), write to me on Discord Solindek#4773 or on my [website contact page](https://solindek.tech/contact.html)
 # Extensions
 ## Visual Studio Code
 [Here!](./extensions/vscode/), copy **barn-lang** folder to $HOME/.vscode/extensions/ for unix or there where you installed visual studio code